bluewave-labs/verifywise/README.md

 Prerequisites:
 - npm and Docker
-- A running PostgreSQL, preferably as a Docker image
+- A running PostgreSQL, preferably as a Docker image (eg. using `docker pull postgres:latest`)

 First, clone the repository to your local machine.
 Navigate to the Clients directory and install the dependencies: